DiffTune-MPC: Closed-Loop Learning for Model Predictive Control: Introduction

 1. Dimension: In the simplest case where $Q$ and $R$ are reduced to diagonal matrices, the parameter space's dimension equals the sum of the state's and control's dimensions, making manual tuning a challenging task, especially when the state is high-dimensional ($\geq$ 12 for 3D rigid-body dynamics).

-2. Difference between the cost function for MPC and loss function for MPC's performance: The cost function in MPC reflects the predictive cost in an \textit{open-loop} fashion: at each sample time, an MPC is solved for a sequence of control actions into a future horizon, where all -- except for the first control actions -- are open-loop and not applied for controlling the system.
-On the contrary, the loss function is for evaluating the performance of the MPC as a function of the \textit{closed-loop} states (and control actions).
+2. Difference between the cost function for MPC and loss function for MPC's performance: The cost function in MPC reflects the predictive cost in an \textit{open-loop} fashion: at each sample time, an optimal control problem is solved for a sequence of control actions into a future horizon, where all -- except for the first control actions -- are open-loop and not applied for controlling the system.
+On the contrary, the loss function is for evaluating the performance of the MPC as a function of the \textit{closed-loop} states (and control actions), e.g., tracking error between the desired trajectory and the closed-loop trajectory.
 In practice, the relationship between the cost function parameters and the performance judged by the loss function is complex and nonlinear.
-Furthermore, the loss function can be defined over a long horizon specified by an arbitrary task, whereas the cost in MPC is defined over a shorter horizon to enable real-time solutions.
+Furthermore, the loss function can be defined over a long horizon specified by an arbitrary task, whereas the cost in MPC is defined over a shorter horizon to enable real-time~solutions.

 To address the challenges in the manual tuning of MPC's cost function, we propose to learn the cost function's parameters for a given task using DiffTune~\cite{cheng2022difftune}, an auto-tuning method for \textit{closed-loop} control systems.
 DiffTune formulates the auto-tuning problem as a parameter optimization problem that can handle different horizons in the loss function (for performance) and cost function (for control).
 It has been previously demonstrated on explicitly differentiable controllers whose Jacobian can be conveniently obtained by autodifferentiation.
 In this work, we extend DiffTune to implicitly differentiable MPC controllers.
 The analytical gradients of the MPC policy are obtained by the implicit differentiation proposed in~\cite{amos2018differentiable}, which is based on the implicit function theorem and Karush–Kuhn–Tucker (KKT) conditions.
 We first show how to differentiate a linear MPC problem (with quadratic cost, linear dynamics, and linear inequality constraints) by solving an auxiliary linear MPC.
 Then, we extend it to a nonlinear MPC and show how to differentiate it utilizing the auxiliary MPC.
-We validate our approach in simulations, where we show the efficacy of DiffTune for MPC subject to both linear and nonlinear dynamical systems and compare our closed-loop learning to an existing open-loop learning scheme.
+We validate our approach in simulations, where we show the efficacy of DiffTune for MPC subject to both linear and nonlinear dynamical systems.
+We also validated the generalization capability and applicability to real-world scenarios in a high-fidelity simulator.